 It is exciting to travel and explore foreign lands.
 But it can also attract unexpected mishaps and extra costs.
 And because you are so far away from home, these mishaps can be quite expensive.

-This is the reason why, when I was a travel agent, I always recommended to holiday makers to buy travel insurance.
+This is the reason why, when I was a travel agent, I always mentioned to my clients to consider looking at travel insurance.
 In fact, I never fly without travel insurance myself.
 It is for your protection, a handy safeguard should anything unforeseen happen.
 If nothing bad happens then that’s a bonus.
 If it does, then it’s a bonus that you have travel insurance.

 My simple advice is don’t chase the lower price.
 Go for the policy that adequately covers the important benefits for the best price.

 I never forget the story of one my clients.
-He was thankful that I convinced him to buy a one week travel insurance policy for his Bali holiday.
+He was thankful that he purchased a one week travel insurance policy for his Bali holiday.
 He thought he wouldn’t need it because he is only travelling for one week.

 But halfway through his holiday, he somehow managed to fall off his first floor balcony.
 Consequently, he broke many bones.
 He was able to call the 24 hour emergency assistance number.
 They advised that due to his injuries, it was best for him to be flown back to Australia for medical attention.
 Of course they did a blood test first.
 If there was alcohol or drugs in his system then he was liable for all the costs.
 Luckily he was clean and was flown back to Australia that day.
 For his $68 insurance policy he saved a $60,000 emergency flight back home.